 How Mothering Sunday became Mother’s Day

-Mothering Sunday is the day when children give presents, flowers, and home-made cards to their mothers as a token of thanks for their love and care.
+Mothering Sunday is the day when children give their mothers presents to say thank-you for their love and care.
+Typically, they give flowers and home-made cards.

-It is always held on the fourth Sunday of Lent and, as the dates of Easter and Lent vary, the actual date chosen to celebrate Mothering Sunday also differs.
+It is always held on the fourth Sunday of Lent.
+As the dates of Easter and Lent vary, Mothering Sunday usually falls in March.
 The Epistle reading from the Book of Common Prayer for this festival gives a special place to the theme of maternal love.
 Galatians 4:26 states that “Jerusalem which is above is free; which is Mother of us all.”

-Traditionally, Mothering Sunday was the occasion when English children who had gone to work as apprentices and domestic servants were given a day off to visit their mothers and families.
+Traditionally, Mothering Sunday was the occasion when English children who had gone to work as apprentices and domestic servants took a day off to visit their mothers and families.

-Although it is often called Mother’s Day, its origin is different from the American festival of that name and it is observed on another day.
+Although people often call it Mother’s Day, its origin is entirely different from the American festival of that name.

-At the outset Mothering Sunday and Mother’s Day were two distinct festivals with entirely different beginnings.
-Mothering Sunday originated in seventeenth-century British culture; Mother’s Day was an American innovation in 1913.
+Mothering Sunday originated in seventeenth-century British culture.
+Mother’s Day was an American innovation in 1913.